slysiou/EIP-Nutanix-discover.py/README.md

 ## config.ini

-Use the sample file to start a `config.ini`.
+Use the sample file to create a `config.ini`.

 like:
 ```ini